Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

   For granting access to Microsoft Purview access, assign [Data curators](https://learn.microsoft.com/en-us/purview/how-to-create-and-manage-collections#roles) role in the Purview root collection to this SP.
 For details, refer to [Microsoft documentation](https://learn.microsoft.com/purview/how-to-create-and-manage-collections#add-role-assignments).

+> Note: *An optional (and novel) alternative for deploying the specified Azure resources involves utilizing the Fabric notebook.
+The [deploy-azure-resources.ipynb](./src/infra/deploy-azure-resources.ipynb) notebook can be used to interactively create the aforementioned resources.
+It utilizes Azure's Python SDK along with Azure CLI to facilitate the resource creation process.*

 ### Microsoft Fabric setup

 1. Create a Microsoft Fabric workspace